GREENSBORO — Keith Holliday says he saw the true measure of Kay Hagan's character at a low point in her career.

-“Our control tower had been languishing, waiting for federal funding for years and years,” Baker said.
-“She came out on a Friday afternoon at the end of the day.
-She recognized right away there was a problem, and she made it a goal to find a solution to our problem.
-That night you could tell that she saw the real need for it and she was going to get into the fight with us.”
+"Our control tower had been languishing, waiting for federal funding for years and years," Baker said.
+"She came out on a Friday afternoon at the end of the day.
+She recognized right away there was a problem and she made it a goal to find a solution to our problem.
+That night you could tell that she saw the real need for it and she was going to get into the fight with us."

-Nearly five years after her defeat and more than two years after she fell ill, Hagan made one of her final public appearances in June at the groundbreaking for the airport’s new $60 million control tower, secured in part through her efforts.
+Nearly five years after her defeat and more than two years after she fell ill, Hagan made one of her first public appearances in June at the groundbreaking for the airport's new $60 million control tower, secured in part through her efforts.